english-blog/english-blog.github.io/_posts/2015-04-21-whats-wrong-with-my-phone.md

 ![Nokia 1280]({{site.img-path}}/nokia-1280.jpg)

 Yes.
 This is my phone.
 The amazing Nokia 1280.
 My elder brother has been using this phone since 2010.
 He gave it to me while going to the US.
 I have been using this phone for more than two years now.
-I don't really care about the broken screen anyway.
+I don't care about the broken screen anyway.

 I use the mobile phone for calling.
 Calling Only.
 Text messages are very rare.